-Before I go into the different types of services and fee structures, it’s important to note that there is one major difference in the way selling agents and buyers’ agents are paid.
+Before I go into the different types of services and fee structures, it’s important to note that there is one major difference in the way selling agents and buyers agents are paid.
 Your sales agent is effectively paid on a contingency arrangement – you only pay IF you sell.
 There will probably be some additional marketing costs that you will be up for regardless of whether you sell or not, but the agent makes nothing (or very little) out of this.
 Their fee is usually a percentage of the sale price – the more you get, the more you pay.

-A buyers’ agent, on the other hand, is paid on a fee for service basis.
-You will pay for their expertise and advice so it’s not a great idea to engage a buyers’ agent unless you are committed and ready to buy a property.
+A buyers agent, on the other hand, is paid on a fee for service basis.
+You will pay for their expertise and advice so it’s not a great idea to engage a buyers agent unless you are committed and ready to buy a property.

-Here are some of the example fees:
+Here are some examples of Sydney buyers agent fees:

 |Service||Percentage fee||Fixed fee||Limitations|